The temples and tombs in Vietnam are some of the most beautiful and eye-opening archaeological structures in the world.

 As the first national university in Vietnam, established in 1076 under the rule of King Ly Thanh Tong, the Temple of Literature in Hanoi is one of great importance.
 It was historically used to teach and educate Vietnam’s bureaucrats, nobles and royalty until 1779.

 Today it is the home of some of the rarest Vietnam architecture and honours the country’s finest scholars and men of literary accomplishment in an extraordinary environment and lush green gardens.
 Consisting of five linear courtyards and an impressive twin-tiered Van Mieu gate, which leads to three pathways running through the length of the complex, the Temple of Literature is one of magnificent stature.

-Writer and blogger Sivan Askayo has recently travelled to Vietnam and explains how the Temple of Literature now serves modern day life.
+Writer and blogger Sivan Askayo explains how the Temple of Literature now serves modern day life.
 Sivan told us: “It got its name ‘Temple of Literature’ at the beginning of the 19th Century, and now serves as a place where people and mostly students come and write a prayer and a wish and ask for success in their studies.”

 She added: “If you want to be like the locals, have your wish or prayer written by one of the calligraphers outside the temple.
 I visited the temple one afternoon, during the last days of Tet Holiday.
 It was packed with young students who came by, all excited and anxious when there was a special ceremony, all praying for good luck in the coming year.”